hithmast/mdelh/README.md

 - **CSV Output**: Implement functionality to write query results to a CSV file for easier data management and analysis.
 - **Logging**: Add comprehensive logging to capture output details and errors, providing better traceability and debugging capabilities.

+## Limitations

+- **Query Timeframe**: You can only run a query on data from the last 30 days.

+- **Result Size**: The results include a maximum of 100,000 rows.

+- **Execution Limits**:
+  - **API Calls**: Up to 45 calls per minute, and up to 1,500 calls per hour.
+  - **Execution Time**: 10 minutes of running time every hour and 3 hours of running time a day.
+  - The maximal execution time of a single request is 200 seconds.

+- **429 Response**: A 429 response indicates that the quota limit has been reached, either by the number of requests or by CPU usage.
+Check the response body to understand which limit was exceeded.

+- **Query Result Size**: The maximum query result size of a single request cannot exceed 124 MB.
+If exceeded, an HTTP 400 Bad Request will be returned with the message "Query execution has exceeded the allowed result size.
+Optimize your query by limiting the number of results and try again."

 ## License

 This script is provided under the MIT License.
 See `LICENSE` for details.